usnistgov/FIPS201/_FIPS201/authentication.md

 - PAL2 - formerly HIGH confidence in the asserted identity's validity
 - PAL3 - formerly VERY HIGH confidence in the asserted identity's validity (strongest)

-Selection of required PAL MAY be made using a risk management process analogous to that specified in [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) Section 6; they may also use other applicable methodologies to determine the required level of physical assurance for their application.
+Selection of the PAL SHALL be made in accordance with the applicable policies for a facility’s security level [[RISK-MGMT-FACILITIES]](../_Appendix/references.md#ref-RISK-MGMT-FACILITIES).
+Additional guidelines on the selection and use of PIV authentication mechanisms for facility access can be found in NIST SP 800-116 [[SP 800-116]](../_Appendix/references.md#ref-SP-800-116).

 The PIV-supported authentication mechanisms for physical access control systems are summarized in [Table 6-1](#table-6-1).
 An authentication mechanism that is